writethedocs/www/docs/include/conf/portland/visiting.rst

 Eating
 ------

-During the main days of the conference (Monday and Tuesday), ample food and refreshments are provided.
+During the main days of the conference, ample snacks and refreshments are provided.
 For non-conference days and dinners, connect with new friends and explore Portland's vibrant scene.
 For those attendees with specific dietary needs, Portland is very inclusive and accommodating.

 Recommendations
 ~~~~~~~~~~~~~~~